-Stormwater is precipitation (usually rain, but snow counts too) that does not seep into the ground and runs off into our storm drain systems, where it eventually flows into our streams and lakes.
-Impervious surfaces such as roads, parking lots, driveways and roofs that are common in urban areas prevent the rainwater from percolating into the ground and increase the amount of storm water runoff.
-Storm water is not treated before it is discharged into our waterbodies and anything that it comes into contact with as it flows over the landscape can contaminate the water.
-Polluted storm water runoff can be harmful to plants, fish, animals and people.
-Some of the most common contaminants that are found in storm water are as follows:
+Stormwater is precipitation (usually rain, but snow counts too) that does not seep into the ground, but runs off into our storm drain systems, where it eventually flows into our streams and lakes.
+Impervious surfaces such as roads, parking lots, driveways, and roofs that are common in urban areas, prevent the rainwater from percolating into the ground and increase the amount of stormwater runoff.

 Bacteria and disease causing organisms can be transported into waterbodies from pet waste or raw, untreated sewage.
 If the water is used for recreational purposes (fishing, swimming, boating), these contaminants can create health hazards.

-Debris and trash such as plastic bags, cans, bottles and cigarette butts can choke, suffocate or entangle aquatic life including ducks, fish, turtles and birds when washed into our waterbodies.
+Debris and trash such as plastic bags, cans, bottles and cigarette butts can choke, suffocate or entangle aquatic life including ducks, fish, turtles, and birds when washed into our waterbodies.
 This debris and trash can also build up in the storm drain system, reducing flow and capacity, thus increasing the chance of flooding.